akukoder/mykad-validator/readme.md

 $validator = new Validator;

-// This will throw \akukoder\MyKadValidator\Exceptions\InvalidDateException
+// This will throw \AkuKoder\MyKadValidator\Exceptions\InvalidDateException
 if ($validator->validate('982404-06-5883', true)) {

 }

-// This will throw \akukoder\MyKadValidator\Exceptions\InvalidLengthException
+// This will throw \AkuKoder\MyKadValidator\Exceptions\InvalidLengthException
 if ($validator->validate('982404-06-83', true)) {

 }

-// This will throw \akukoder\MyKadValidator\Exceptions\InvalidCodeException
+// This will throw \AkuKoder\MyKadValidator\Exceptions\InvalidCodeException
 if ($validator->validate('980404-00-5335', true)) {

 }

-// This will throw \akukoder\MyKadValidator\Exceptions\InvalidCharacterException
+// This will throw \AkuKoder\MyKadValidator\Exceptions\InvalidCharacterException
 if ($validator->validate('9804AA-00-5335', true)) {

 }